 The primary purpose of the Dallas Floodway is for flood protection and this diligent work focuses on the safety of neighborhoods and business districts.
 Taking a flood control solution and transforming it into an opportunity for community revitalization is helping to imagine a new future for Dallas.
 The Trinity Lakes region starts at the merging of the West Fork and the Elm Fork of the Trinity River and continues to the Santa Fe Trestle Trail in the south near Corinth Street and Eighth Street.
 This section of the corridor features scenic views of the downtown Dallas skyline while simultaneously providing broad expanses of land for a variety of outdoor activities.

-In the Balanced Vision Plan, the organization work was done to identify the five major components of the Trinity River Corridor Project and to envision the park amenities for each of the areas of the floodway appropriate to their natural land attributes.
+Balanced Vision Plan, the organization work was done to identify the five major components of the Trinity River Corridor Project and to envision the park amenities for each of the areas of the floodway appropriate to their natural land attributes.
 In the Trinity Lakes corridor, the following structures and amenities are envisioned:

 - Sylvan Avenue Bridge